jentrialgo/imovil2014/README.md

 Repository for Master Hacker, an Android app developed in the course Informática Móvil of the EPI Gijón

-This is an Android game or practicing basic concepts of computers and networks such as:
+This is an Android game for practicing basic concepts of computers and networks such as:

 - Encodings (binary, hexadecimal, two's complement, IEEE 754)